evaisse/crush-session-explorer/README.md

 # Crush Session Explorer

-A CLI tool for exporting Crush chat sessions from SQLite databases to Markdown format with YAML frontmatter.
+A fast, lightweight CLI tool written in Go for exporting Crush chat sessions from SQLite databases to Markdown format with YAML frontmatter.

-Available in both **Python** and **Go** implementations with identical functionality.

 ## Overview